Bastien-Jacques/GenNet/README.md

 $i$ denotes the $i^{\text{th}}$ component of the vector, and $V(z_i)$ is the variance associated with the $i^{\text{th}}$ component of the latent training space (measured using PCA).

-This method allowed us to obtain promising results.Among the one million new latent vectors generated in this way, three produced geometries whose drag coefficients, as estimated by our model, are lower than that of the best geometry in the database in terms of drag performance.
+This method allowed us to obtain promising results.
+Among the one million new latent vectors generated in this way, three produced geometries whose drag coefficients, as estimated by our model, are lower than that of the best geometry in the database in terms of drag performance.
 A verification using CFD under the same conditions as the DrivAerNet++ dataset remains to be carried out to confirm these results.

 <p align="center">
   <img src="docs/nouveaux_vecteurs_latents_page-0001 (1).jpg" width="35%">